dingxin-tech/maxcompute-emulator/README.md

 ## License

-This project is licensed under the [LICENSE NAME] License - see the LICENSE.md file for details.
+This project is licensed under the [Apache 2.0] License - see the LICENSE file for details.